Kaouenn/Budget-Web-app/README.md

 # Budget Web App

-> A simple Budget Web App for one or many users.
+> A simple (Fullstack project) Budget Web App for one or many users.

 ## Table of contents